fzoli/Java/spring4-mvc-gradle-xml/README.md

 You can attach the debugger any time, just execute the following steps.

-1. Select `Tomcat - :sample` from the list.
+1. Select `Tomcat :prodMySql` from the list.
 0. Press the debug button.

 ### Server log